enrike/ehu-abstractions/readme.txt

 "EHU_gop" toogles the GUI widgets in the ehu objects "EHU_win" message is broadcasted by the win object when it is opened. it contains a list with the width and height of the window.
 You can query that data to be broadcasted at any time by sending a message "EHU_win_get"
-"EHU_comport_closed" when the port is closed or reopened by Arduino
+"EHU_comport_closed" when the port is closed or reopened by Arduino "EHU_winopen" when the GEM window is opened "EHU_winclose" when the GEM window is closed